Psychiatrists prescribe. Therapists talk. Here's how to know which one — or both — you actually need.

 When asked about how therapists help their clients without the use of prescription medicine, Deibel says, “Therapists focus their energy on talk therapy and providing new behavioral and cognitive tips and strategies to improve functioning and to cope with emotions.”

-He goes on to say that therapists typically meet with their clients more often (once per week) and for longer durations (45 minutes to 1 hour) than do psychiatrists.
+He goes on to say that therapists typically meet with their clients more often (once per week) and for longer durations (45 minutes to an hour) than do psychiatrists.
 This is because therapists focus on talk therapy while psychiatrists may focus on medication management.

 It is worth noting, however, that oftentimes a combination of talk therapy and med management might provide the best results depending on a person’s situation.

-How to Choose Between a Psychiatrist and a Therapist
+How to choose between a psychiatrist and a therapist

 Now that you understand the educational and clinical differences between psychiatrists vs. therapists, how do you decide which one to see?